blacklightpy/vaultofknowledge/🗃️ Unorganized/💭️ Developing My Own Philosophy/📂️ Project Related Idea Articles/Trying to Understand Family Trees.md

 # Closing Thoughts
 After going through some StackOverflow discussions on the topic, I think it's best to use **Boost::Graph** than code up my own data structure and functions.

-The family tree is a [[🔮 World Building/Science and Engineering/Mathematics/Computer Science/Data Structures/Graphs|graph]] in any case.
+The family tree is a [[Organized Knowledge - Legacy/Science and Engineering/Mathematics/Computer Science/Data Structures/Graphs|graph]] in any case.